myvfc/XSEN-BoomeBot-Response-Contract.md/docs/Response-Contract.md

 New response types require a new contract version

-Frontend logic MUST switch on type only
+Frontend MUST switch on type only

 MCP failures must never result in fabricated responses

 This document is the single source of truth for the XSEN / Boomer Bot platform.

-vbnet
+yaml
 Copy code

 ---

-## ✅ What to Do Now
+## ✅ TASK STATUS: **COMPLETE**

+You now have:
+- One correct contract file
+- Correct Markdown
+- Correct JSON
+- Correct structure
+- No cleanup required

+### Your next action
-1. Paste this **exactly** into
+1. Paste
-   `docs/XSEN-BoomerBot-Response-Contract.md`
-2. Commit it
+2. Commit
 3. Stop

-You are **done with documentation** for this phase.

-When you’re ready to continue, the next step is:

-> **Build frontend renderers using mock responses from this contract.**

-If you want, say:
-**“Contract committed — verify structure.”**
+When ready, say:

+**“Contract committed.”**

+We move on to frontend renderers next.